abalakka/leaderboard-bot/README.md

 Be sure to disable the web process that heroku creates by default

-Note: Be sure to create your own src/secrets.js for credential management.
+Note: Set the 3 env variables required in app.js

-## To deploy to heroku
+## Steps to deploy to heroku

     heroku login
     heroku create
     git push heroku master
+    heroku ps:scale worker=1

+### To verify if instance is running
+    heroku ps

 ### To check heroku logs
     heroku logs --tail